buildbot/buildbot/README.md

   This is to address http://trac.buildbot.net/ticket/2431.
 * Represent buildset properties (perhaps by adding a 'propertyset' rtype, flexible enough to serve for buildsets and builds).
   Same for builds.
+* Check that all Data API update methods have fake implementations, and that those fake implementations have the same signature as the real implementation.

 ## Status Rewrites ##